Proficiency Testing

 Frequently Asked Questions

-How else can I satisfy the foreign language requirement?
+How can I satisfy the language requirement?

-1. Satisfactory completion of the second term of an intermediate language sequence.
+- Satisfactory completion of the second term of an intermediate language sequence.

-2. Successful completion of an advanced level language course that requires a 1202 course or the equivalent as a prerequisite.
+- Successful completion of an advanced level language course that requires a 2102 course or the equivalent as a prerequisite.

 Do I need a proficiency or a placement exam?